W.W. Thorne Stadium: History

 Eventually, Aldine ISD would name its new stadium in honor of W.W.
 Thorne, who had been the district's superintendent of schools from 1958 to 1973.
 Thorne had guided Aldine ISD through a financial crisis that threatened to close the district in 1959 and oversaw its tremendous growth through the 1960s and early 1970s.

 Thorne Stadium was slated to open September 7, 1979, with the Aldine Mustangs hosting the Conroe Tigers.
 However, workers had not finished installation of the stadium's artificial playing surface and the game was moved to Aldine Athletic Stadium.
-Eisenhower's season-opener against C.E.
+Eisenhower High School's season-opener against C.E.
 King on September 8 was also moved to Aldine Athletic Stadium.
 Instead, the visiting Houston Lee Generals defeated the home team MacArthur Generals 31-13 in the stadium's first game a week later, on September 14.

 In 1996, Aldine ISD replaced Thorne Stadium's original field house in the facility's south end with the M.O.
 Campbell Center multipurpose arena.
 Football and soccer teams have since used the Campbell Center's dressing and conference rooms to prepare for games.

 On August 30, 2008, KTRK-TV broadcast the Nimitz Cougars’ season-opening football game at Thorne Stadium against the visiting Alief Elsik Rams on its digital channel, 13.2.
-Two years later, on September 4, 2010, KTRK-TV broadcast the Aldine Mustangs’ game against the Deer Park Deer from Thorne Stadium, again on its 13.2 digital channel.
+Two years later, on September 4, 2010, KTRK-TV broadcast the Aldine Mustangs' game against the Deer Park Deer from Thorne Stadium, again on its 13.2 digital channel.
 The game was noteworthy in that the head coaches of both teams – Chris Massey of Deer Park and Lionell Crawford of Aldine – were former Aldine High School quarterbacks.